Sam Darnold's performance vs. Patriots gets spooky in Jets blowout loss: 'I'm seeing ghosts'

 New York Jets quarterback Sam Darnold had one of the worst performances of his short career Monday against the New England Patriots, and to make matters worse was caught on microphone admitting to his struggles.

 Darnold was mic’d up for ESPN during the 33-0 loss to the Patriots.
-He was heard on the mic that he was “seeing ghosts.”
+He was heard saying on the mic that he was “seeing ghosts.”
 Darnold must have been haunted enough as he threw four interceptions, failed to throw a touchdown pass and only had 86 passing yards in the blowout.

 DOLPHINS TO PUNISH SAFETY BOBBY MCCAIN FOR ALLEGED SPITTING INCIDENT WITH BILLS FANS: REPORT